Moduli of formal torsors II: P-schemes and moduli spaces

 \begin{defn} Let $\cF\colon(\Sch'/S)^{\op}\arr\sets$ be a functor.
 A \emph{strong} \emph{P-moduli space }for $\cF$ is an $S$-scheme $X$ together with a morphism $\pi\colon\shF\arr X^{\P}$ such that $\pi^{\P}\colon\shF^{\P}\arr X^{\P}$ is an isomorphism. \end{defn}

 A strong $P$-moduli space is also unique up to unique P-isomorphism.
 From Remark \ref{rem:remarks of P-moduli spaces} it follows that a strong P-moduli space is a P-moduli space. \begin{prop} Let $\cF\colon(\Sch'/S)^{\op}\arr\sets$ be a functor, $X$ an $S$-scheme and $\pi\colon\shF\arr X^{\P}$ be a morphism.
-Then $\pi$ is an epimorphism in the sur topology if and only if there is a commutative diagram where $g$ is a sur covering.
-The map $\pi\colon\shF\arr X^{\P}$ is a strong P-moduli space if and only if it is universally bijective and an epimorphism in the sur topology. \end{prop}
+Then $\pi$ is an epimorphism in the sur topology if and only if there exist a sur covering $\{Z_{i}\arrdi{g_{i}}X\}$ and commutative diagrams The map $\pi\colon\shF\arr X^{\P}$ is a strong P-moduli space if and only if it is geometrically bijective and an epimorphism in the sur topology. \end{prop}

 \begin{proof} The first statement follows from the fact that $X\arr X^{\P}$ is an epimorphism in the sur topology.
 The second one from \ref{lem:when phiP is an isomorphism}. \end{proof} \begin{rem} From the point of view of moduli theory a more natural definition of P-moduli space would have been to admits $S$-algebraic spaces in the above definitions.
-Since a quasi-separated algebraic space has a dense open subset which is a scheme, it follows that for a finite dimensional quasi-separated algebraic space $Y$ there exists a universally bijective map $X_{1}\sqcup\cdots\sqcup X_{n}\arr Y$ in which all $X_{i}$ are schemes and all maps $X_{i}\arr Y$ are immersions.
+Since a quasi-separated algebraic space has a dense open subset which is a scheme, it follows that for a finite dimensional quasi-separated algebraic space $Y$ there exists a geometrically bijective map $X_{1}\text{\ensuremath{\amalg}}\cdots\amalg X_{n}\arr Y$ in which all $X_{i}$ are schemes and all maps $X_{i}\arr Y$ are immersions.
 In particular such a $Y$ always has a strong P-moduli space.

 So in concrete cases there is no need to use algebraic spaces and also this let us avoid to deal with locally constructible subsets of algebraic spaces. \end{rem}